Bright ridge near Mons Hansteen

 Why are there two distinct patches of boulders?
 The ridge as a whole has numerous boulder patches just like these.
 How did they form?
 Were they thrown there by some distant impact event?
 Are they eroding out of the wrinkle ridge?
 Has everything nearby been covered by a resurfacing event leaving just a few high patches of bright boulders?
 We may not know until astronauts visit one of these occurrences and carefully investigate the geology and collect samples!

-You should check the whole view of this boulder covered wrinkle ridge by opening the full LROC NAC frame!
+You should check the whole view of this boulder covered wrinkle ridge in the full LROC NAC frame below!